victory-c/feb_sims/README.md

 	* When the track curves, the radius has some real number.
 	* When the track goes straight, the radius is infinite.
 	* Directionality does not matter.
-* This will also be replaced by an actual track model later on.

 The Steady-State Algorithm: